shilpagopi/ML/ML System Design/Gen-AI Design and LLMOps.md

 ### Safety and Responsible AI
 * Safety Filters: Implement a multi-layered safety stack: pre-filter on the user's input to block harmful prompts and a post-filter on the model's output to detect and prevent the generation of toxic or biased content.
 * Bias Mitigation: addressed by fine-tuning the model on a more diverse dataset or by adjusting the safety filters to prevent biased responses.
+* **NeMo Guardrails**: An open-source toolkit from NVIDIA for creating conversational AI firewalls.

 ### LLM and RAG Evaluation
 #### Generator Evaluation